 Tips To Save Money In The Kitchen

-- Bottled water – we all know this one.
+We all know this one.
 Refill a reusable water bottle and if you chose to, buy a water filtration pitcher.

 I have made a bunch of fabric napkins out of fabric that I have either already had or found on clearance.
 They have worked well for YEARS!!!

-- Plastic wrap – invest in glass containers with lids.
+Invest in glass containers with lids.
 It will save you in the long run.
 Again, better for you and better for the environment.

 How to Cut Expenses On Food